openreplay/openreplay/ee/scripts/helm/db/kafka/charts/zookeeper/README.md

 ### To 5.21.0

-A couple of parameters related to Zookeeper metrics were renamed or dissapeared in favor of new ones:
+A couple of parameters related to Zookeeper metrics were renamed or disappeared in favor of new ones:

 - `metrics.port` is renamed to `metrics.containerPort`.
 - `metrics.annotations` is deprecated in favor of `metrics.service.annotations`.